 Another interesting statistic that should cheer up fleet owners is that a properly wrapped car or vehicle actually has a higher resale value because it protects the original paint of the car.
 Special care should also be taken to see that the surface is not damaged when removing or swapping your vehicle’s wrap.

-Your car wrap or truck wrap can really help you to grab the attention of the potential customers.
+Your car wrap or truck wrap can really help you to grab the attention of potential customers.
 It is a very powerful secondary media tool that should support your primary marketing strategy.